 Wait, what the heck is November Project?
-It’s a free fitness movement focused on building community through fun and free outdoor, early morning workouts.
+It’s a free fitness workout group focused on building community through fun and free outdoor, early morning workouts.
 There are 49 cities around the world with a November Project so check them out!
 For now, we’re going to focus on how we capture these workouts.

 ISO 100 - F2.8 - 1/500s